ASNR PRACTICE QUALITY IMPROVEMENT (PQI)

 PRACTICE QUALITY IMPROVEMENT REQUIREMENT FOR MAINTENANCE OF CERTIFICATION:

 The American Board of Radiology (ABR) requires delegates to participate in a Practice Quality Improvement Project in order to meet maintenance of certification (MOC) Part IV requirements.
-As a benefit to our members, ASNR provides resources to assist in the fulfillment of these requirements, including general information and a sample project of implementing a standardized nomenclature for MR of Lumbar Disk Disease and referring physician survey to measure the impact of the initiative.
+As a benefit to our members, ASNR provides resources to assist in the fulfillment of these requirements, including general information, an ABR-approved project template in pediatric dose reduction, and a sample project of implementing a standardized nomenclature for MR of Lumbar Disk Disease and referring physician survey to measure the impact of the initiative.

 In general PQI Projects broadly conform to the following template.
 Select a topic and decide what you will measure to assess current performance and future improvement.
 A data collection form is usually needed to record the measurements

 - Make a baseline measurement in an appropriate number of cases

 - Analyze results

 - Identify the potential causes of error or suboptimal performance

 - Re-measure: Determine whether or not you have met your performance goal; if so, select another project to start, while maintaining the gains made in the initial project; if not, continue with the initial project.

 - Accuracy of Interpretation - double read (RadPEER)

 - Quality awareness